 PI: Tisha Holmes

-This participatory action research project examines the impacts, coping strategies and recovery responses to extreme weather events in the Turtle Region of Trinidad & Tobago.
-The project examines the socio-ecological exposures, community perspectives on the risks faced, institutional responses to reduce risk and opportunities to develop regional disaster response networks to build community resilience.
+This participatory action research project examined the impacts, coping strategies, and recovery responses to extreme weather events in the Turtle Region of Trinidad & Tobago.
+The project examined the socio-ecological exposures, community perspectives on the risks faced, institutional responses to reduce risk, and opportunities to develop regional disaster response networks to build community resilience.

 Co-Management of Fire Risk Transmission

 Funding: US Forest Service Rocky Mountain Research Station